pimeys/rust-web-push/README.md

 To send a web push from command line, first subscribe to receive push notifications with your browser and store the subscription info into a json file.
-The should have the following content:
+It should have the following content:

 ``` json
 {